Download + Print Rules

+Fray is proud to relieve captains of the burden of paying for full teams.
 We accept individual player payments and allow prepayment for additional players and/or full teams.
 We are also proud to welcome those who do not have a full team (small groups and free agents) to participate in our league.

 Because our mission is to make fun possible, these policies make it easier for people to get involved with and build community through social sports.

 All registrations are on a first come, first serve basis.
 Any roster that does not reach our official size (based on each sport) is eligible to receive free agents and/or small groups.
 Rosters made up of primarily free agents and/or a collection of small groups may have more players than the standard roster size.
 This policy is in place to help ensure free agent teams are able to consistently field a team each week.